Ghasak/emacsTimeMachine/README.md

 can be rebuilt for any `OSX` system.

 ## Changelog
+- [x] `2023-09-23 22:01`: Update and fix the cli, the create_capsule function was not working before.
 - [x] `2023-06-01 22:28`: Major functionality has been done and ready to be utilized.
 ---